demirantay/notebook/syllabus-compsci.md

   - [X] Book: Grokking Algorithms: An illustrated guide for programmers and other curious people
   - [ ] Book: [PSAD using Python](https://runestone.academy/runestone/books/published/pythonds/index.html)
   - [ ] Book: [The Algorithm Design Manual](https://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1848000693/?pldnSite=1) There are [vidoes](http://www3.cs.stonybrook.edu/~algorith/video-lectures/) avilable too.
-  - [ ] Project: Craete a cheatsheet
+  - [ ] Book: CSLR introduction to Algorithms
   - [ ] Project: Impelement Algorithms and Data Structures in any language.
 [Do all of these here](https://github.com/trekhleb/javascript-algorithms) (You alread y started implementing them in a repo)

 ### Operating Systems